Admin

 Out-of-School Suspension

-Florida law (Section 1003.01, Florida Statutes) defines “suspension” as the temporary removal of a student from all classes of instruction on public school grounds and all other school-sponsored activities, except as authorized by the principal or the principal’s designee, for a period not to exceed 10 school days and remanding of the student to the custody of the student’s parent with specific homework assignments for the student to complete.
+(Section 1003.01, Florida Statutes) defines “suspension” as the temporary removal of a student from all classes of instruction on public school grounds and all other school-sponsored activities, except as authorized by the principal or the principal’s designee, for a period not to exceed ten (10) school days and remanding of the student to the custody of the student’s parent/guardian with specific homework assignments for the student to complete.

 The Code has certain offenses that could result in out-of-school suspension.
 If a student receives out-of-school suspension they are prohibited from attending school, any school-sponsored activity, or athletic program/event.